Durgaprasad525/JDMatch/README.md

 # JDMatch - Stop Guessing if CVs Match Your Job Posts

-Look, I got tired of spending hours figuring out if a candidate's CV actually matches what we're looking for.
-So I built this thing.

 JDMatch uses AI to compare job descriptions with CVs and tells you if they're a good fit.
 Upload both documents, get a score and detailed breakdown.
 Simple as that.

 **Try it here**: https://jdm-atch.vercel.app